bahim22/work/Docs2/AplusQues.md

 7. `ifconfig` cmd: checks a devices IP address and subnet mask on Linux OS's
 8. `S/MIME` protocol can encrypt and digitally sign e-mails

-> Some cmds are only available w/ admin priviledge enabled by elevating or running the CLI as admin
+> Some cmds are only available w/ admin privileged enabled by elevating or running the CLI as admin

 ### Cmd/Pwsh